3 ways associations can accelerate innovation and stay relevant

 How your association can start innovating

 The ICBA’s journey demonstrates successful strategies that can be applied to innovation efforts in any industry.
-If your association is looking to implement your own transformation, here are three things you may need to develop:
+If your association is looking to implement its own transformation, here are three things you may need to develop:

 1. The right people

 By putting the right people in the right seats, your association can help encourage transformation both internally and within membership.
+This process may involve investing in professional development programs to enhance your team’s capabilities in areas such as financial planning, innovation management and accounting procedures.

 2. The right vision

 In the same way, your vision needs to speak to the heart of your members’ concerns.
 If innovations don’t solve the challenges faced by your members or the people they serve, your association may lose relevance regardless of how it evolves.
+This vision should also encompass a commitment to financial sustainability and responsible nonprofit financial management, including passing the public support test.

 3. The right mindset

 With the right vision comes creating the right mindset in your association.
+This mindset should embrace innovation while also maintaining a focus on sound financial practices and ethical standards.

 Innovation involves looking at things with a new perspective, whether that’s combining things in a new way or being open to different approaches.
 Unfortunately, that often leads to resistance from internal and external sources who are comfortable with their current routines and expectations.

-Once people understand the reason for change, it’s easier to shift their mindset from seeing innovation as upsetting their sense of stability, to innovation as a positive step forward.
+Once people understand the reason for change, it’s easier to shift their mindset from seeing innovation as upsetting their sense of stability to innovation as a positive step forward.

 In many cases, change is an evolutionary process that requires careful monitoring and direction.
 Be willing to expose members and stakeholders to fresh ideas slowly, so that they’re not overwhelmed.
 And continue to gather feedback and communicate about the process regularly.
+This approach should include transparent discussions about the financial implications of proposed changes and how they align with the association’s budgeting and financial planning processes.

 When needed, you can engage change management services to help increase adoption and ensure a smoother transition.